iKarmaaa123/terraform-mongodb-devops-project/README.md

 - No NAT Gateway Costs: Eliminates the need for a NAT (Network Address Translation) gateway to facilitate communication between your VPC and the Atlas cluster, further reducing costs.

-<h2> .github/workflows </h2>

-- This directory contains the CI/CD(continuous integration and continuous delivery) pipeline used to deployed the resources for this project to both MongoDB atlas and AWS.

 <h2> Simplified Network Architecture </h2>

 - Direct Connectivity: Peering connections provide a straightforward network setup, enabling seamless integration between your application servers in the VPC and the MongoDB Atlas cluster.